future4code/Wesley-Aquino/semana16/aula44/introducao_sql.md

 e) Error Code: 1054.
 Unknown column 'nome' in 'field list' Coluna "nome" desconhecida
    Correção: SELECT id, name from Actor WHERE id = "03";

+Exercicio 4

+a) A Query busca em todos os atores os que começam com A ou J utilizando a % e o salário maior que 300000 atraves do > 300000

+b) SELECT * FROM Actor
+WHERE (name NOT LIKE "A%") AND salary > 350000

+c) SELECT * FROM Actor
+WHERE name LIKE "%g%" OR name LIKE "%G%";

+d) SELECT * FROM Actor
+WHERE (name LIKE "%a%" OR name LIKE "%A%" OR name LIKE "%g%" OR name LIKE "%G%") AND salary BETWEEN 3500000 AND 900000;